-Child custody cases are difficult no matter what your circumstances are and no matter what your children are.
-Children of different age groups and circumstances each have their own challenges that you and your co-parent must confront within the context of your custody case.
+Child custody cases are complicated no matter what your circumstances are and no matter what your children are.
+Children of different age groups and events each have challenges that you and your co-parent must confront within the context of your custody case.
 In custody case does not just deal with visitation, possession, child support, or any of those issues.
-Rather, a custody case gets into difficult issues surrounding all those topics and more.
-Couple the emotional difficulties associated with addressing these problems because you are going through difficult personal matters yourself, and you have a potentially combustible situation.
-Those of you reading this podcast which has ever gone through a family law case know what I'm talking about.
+Instead, a custody case gets into complex issues surrounding all those topics and more.
+Couple the emotional difficulties associated with addressing these problems because you are going through complex personal matters yourself and have a potentially explosive situation.
+Those of you reading this podcast who has ever gone through a family law case know what I'm talking about.

-If you are going through a child custody case involving a special needs child, that is likely going to be the circumstance you are most concerned with for your case's duration.
-While it goes without saying that parenting a special needs child can be challenging, many rewarding aspects are not necessarily available to parents who are not responsible for a special needs child’s care.
+If you are going through a child custody case involving a special needs child, that will likely be the circumstance you are most concerned with for your case's duration.
+While parenting a special needs child can be challenging, many rewarding aspects are not necessarily available to parents who are not responsible for a special needs child's care.
 Your unique circumstances as a special needs parent will cause you to look at your case differently than most other parents.

 The second issue that I would like to discuss in some detail today is How you and your co-parent will divide custody rights about your special needs child.
-Custody rights are a sometimes-overlooked aspect of a child custody case, believe it or not.
+Custody rights are a sometimes overlooked aspect of a child custody case, believe it or not.
 These issues are often overlooked because many people focus only on the time aspects of a child custody case and spend relatively little time on the conservatorship rights and duties.
-Being able to make decisions on behalf of your special needs child regarding their life's medical and educational aspects is incredibly important.
+Making decisions on behalf of your particular needs child regarding their life's medical and educational aspects is significant.

 Transitioning your special needs child into a visitation and possession plan

 Every family that goes through a family law case will need to do their best to help them adjust to life after the conclusion of their case.
-This means that living in a household separate from one of your parents is probably the biggest transition child of any age will have to make.
+This means that living in a household separate from one of your parents is probably the most significant transition child of any age will have to make.
 No longer is it the case that the child will be able to spend time with both of their parents at the same time or see the parent virtually whenever everyone is at home.
-This change to the stability and consistency in the family relationship can be quite difficult.
+This change to the stability and consistency in the family relationship can be pretty tricky.

-These consequences are made even more difficult when a special needs child is involved.
-Being able to process and regulate feelings of negativity and sadness are a part of growing up.
+These consequences are made even more complicated when a special needs child is involved.
+Being able to process and regulate feelings of negativity and sadness is a part of growing up.
 We can all think back to times when we either did or did not handle and control these feelings and what consequences our actions had on our lives as a result.
 Regulating emotion Isn't an even more challenging task for parents like yourself who have special needs children.
-Oftentimes, though not always, special needs children Have an acute difficulty with managing their emotions.
+Often, though not always, special needs children Have acute difficulty with managing their emotions.
 There is perhaps no more emotional time in a child's life than in the immediate aftermath of a family law case.

-Hopefully, you and your co-parent could work together to create a parenting plan that was consistent in terms of how frequently your child could see each parent but was also flexible in terms of allowing for the child to spend more time with one parent during different times throughout the year.
-For example, if the special needs child we're having a hard time with parting from one parent over a particular weekend, you and your co-parent could agree to allow that child an extra night with him or her.
-This may make all the difference in the world and build trust with your child during this post family law case period.
+Hopefully, you and your co-parent could work together to create a consistent parenting plan in terms of how frequently your child could see each parent but was also flexible in allowing the child to spend more time with one parent during different times throughout the year.
+For example, if the special needs child we're having difficulty with parting from one parent over a particular weekend, you and your co-parent could agree to allow that child an extra night with them.
+This may make all the difference in the world and build trust with your child during this post-family law case period.

-By the same token, you do not want a family court order that is so flexible or imprecise that it allows one parent to take advantage of the other.
-Ultimately, a court order needs to be flexible enough to allow parents to work together to create circumstances that benefit their children while also being enforceable in the event of a violation by either parent.
-This is a difficult balancing act to achieve, but it can be done with a family law attorney's experienced hand guiding you.
+You do not want a family court order that is so flexible or imprecise that it allows one parent to take advantage of the other.
+Ultimately, a court order needs to be flexible enough to enable parents to work together to create circumstances that benefit their children while also being enforceable in the event of a violation by either parent.
+This is a tricky balancing act to achieve, but it can be done with a family law attorney's experienced hand guiding you.

 What you want to happen Is to have an order in place that clarifies when a parent can be held responsible for the child's failure to come for weekend visitation and when the needs of that special needs child take precedence over a single weekend of visitation.
 The more specific in order can be when these missed visitation periods can be excused and how makeup days of visitation will be determined in the future would go a long way towards determining how successful your court order post-divorce life will be.